 The housemaid explains to Gloria how she found “parts” behind the shed and a neighborhood cat has been missing, implying Dandy has some freakish habits.
 She takes it further by suggesting Dandy has something to do with the murders, which Gloria will hear none of.
 She is his mother, after all.

 The self-proclaimed strongman Dell Toledo (Michael Chiklis) and his full-blown hermaphrodite wife Desiree Dupree (Angela Bassett) arrive at the camp in a car and beat-down motor home.
 They’ve come to seek refuge and Elsa is their last resort.
+The motor home did have an rv satellite and movies so it was easy to get comfortable there.

 Dell opens the motor home door and out walks Desiree, acting more diva-like than Elsa Mars herself.
 “I hope this is a pit stop,” she says to Dell as he guides her to Elsa’s fabulous tent.
 As it turns out, three weeks ago in Chicago, Dell snapped a young man’s neck after walking in on Desiree and a now de-virgined boy having sex.